Silt HeyDays kick off Friday

-Though the rains have started to fall in Garfield County, the town of Silt wants to throw one last summer blowout bash as the annual Silt HeyDays is set to begin.
+Though the rains have started to fall in Garfield County, the town of Silt wants to throw one last summer blowout bash this as the annual Silt HeyDays is set to begin.
 The 47th annual Silt HeyDays will kick off with rock tribute bands on Friday, and Saturday will be filled with activities for all ages.
-Proceeds from the event will go back to the town, the HeyDays committee and Silt Historical Park, the local museum dedicated to the town’s history.
+Proceeds from the event will go back to the town, the HeyDay committee and Silt Historical Park, the local museum dedicated to the town’s history.

 “Over the years we’ve tried to improve the music and show to be at a little bit of a different level,” Silt Mayor Rick Aluise said.
 Tribute bands have become a tradition.
 “We’ve already presold around 500 tickets, our highest presale to date.”